susantez/devops-101/workshop/guide.md

 Docker
 Docker pipeline
 ```
-If your Jenkins instance is not on the same OS as the docker install, you will need to open the docker TCP port so that Jenkins can communicate with the docker daemon.
+You will need to open the docker TCP port so that Jenkins can communicate with the docker daemon.
 This can be achieved by editing the docker config file and setting.

 ![image](https://user-images.githubusercontent.com/46446809/124654774-a2f80500-dea7-11eb-8375-513a785828bf.png)